obestwalter/mau-mau/docs/guide/usage.md

 After installation you have an additional command in your virtualenv: `mau-mau`.
 The default behaviour if you call it without parameters is to simulate a simple game of Mau Mau between three computer players (and you can see the hands of all the players and every step of the game).

-* `mau-mau`: If you do not pass anything a single game will be played with high verbosity settings in the logger
+* `mau-mau`: Play single game with high verbosity settings in the logger
 * `mau-mau <stats.function>`: e.g. `mau-mau mean_turns` - the argument will be passed to `get_function_from_name` that fetches a function object of the same name from [`stats.py`](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/stats.py) and executes it.
 This is a very simple way to create a flexible command line interface that does not need to be changed if you create more statistics functions in `stats.py`.
 Adding a new function to `stats.py` will automatically make it accessible through the command line interface.
 * `mau-mau human` ... or any other argument that does not map to a function in stats: play a game against the computer